 Check Online for Ads in English (and Chinese)

-Sites like TeaLit and Taiwanted/Forumosa’s housing section have ads and information about renting in Taiwan.
-The Tsuei Ma Ma Foundation for Housing and Community Services has been helping to match thousands of tenants with landlords since 1989.
+The Taiwan Rental group (mentioned above) on Facebook and sites like TeaLit have ads and information about renting in Taiwan.
 Alternatively, an organization like Berlin Realty provides search services better suited to ex-pats on company budgets.

 There are also a number of Chinese sites you can browse for apartment sizes and prices.
-Sites like Tsuei Ma Ma mentioned above, or 519.com and KiJiJi give you a good sense of what’s currently on the market.
+Sites like Tsuei Ma Ma (legal rights and obligations) or 519.com (rental listings) will give you a good sense of the market.

 Walk the Streets for Rental Ads